-KOTA BHARU, MALAYSIA — After Malaysia’s opposition coalition announced a reform-inclined election manifesto on Feb.
+KOTA BHARU — After Malaysia’s opposition coalition announced a reform-inclined election manifesto on Feb.
 25, an opinion poll released the following day showed that Prime Minister Najib Razak’s popularity down two points to 61 percent, while his government had the approval of 45 percent of Malaysians, also a two point drop, according to findings by The Merdeka Center, a Kuala Lumpur-based research firm.

 What is expected to be Malaysia’s closest-ever election will take place sometime between now and the end of June this year.
-Opposition lawmaker Dr Dzukelfy Ahmad is confident that the three-party opposition coalition can make history by winning the vote, an outcome that would end the governing National Front’s unbroken run in office, having governed since independence from Great Britain in 1957.
+Opposition lawmaker Dzulkefly Ahmad is confident that the three-party opposition coalition can make history by winning the vote, an outcome that would end the governing National Front’s unbroken run in office, having governed since independence from Great Britain in 1957.

 Those protests ended in violence and with pledges by the government to make changes, but the opposition is not satisfied.
-“We are still insisting that the election commission ensure there will be no cheating and that there will be a clean electoral roll,” says Dr Ahmad.
+“We are still insisting that the election commission ensure there will be no cheating and that there will be a clean electoral roll,” says Ahmad.

 But despite the opposition’s optimism that they can win, not all voters are convinced.
 Shading himself from a squint-inducing sun in the northeastern town of Kota Bharu, watch-seller Mohamed Noh says that he will vote for the governing parties.

-The governing coalition, which also includes parties representing Malaysia’s Chinese and Indian minorities, as well as the United Malays National Organization (UMNO), the biggest party in the country, says the dispute is proof that the opposition is too divided to govern.
+The governing coalition, which also includes parties representing Malaysia’s Chinese and Indian minorities, as well as the United Malays National Organisation (UMNO), the biggest party in the country, says the dispute is proof that the opposition is too divided to govern.

 Another sharia-related dispute, however, is highlighting rivalries between UMNO and PAS.
 In 2009, Malaysian courts ruled that religious minorities had the right to use the word “Allah,” a loan word from Arabic, to denote “God” in their scriptures, seemingly ending a dispute that fanned religious tensions.
 But the issue has re-emerged in recent weeks, with Malay hardliners linked to UMNO threatening to burn Bibles after DAP leader Lim Guan Eng called for Christians to be allowed use the “Allah” in line with the court ruling.

-Speaking in the east coast city of Kuala Teranganu, three hours drive south of Kota Bharu, on Feb.
+Speaking in the east coast city of Kuala Terengganu, three hours drive south of Kota Bharu, on Feb.
 23, Prime Minister Najib Razak said that a vote for the opposition would weaken Islam in Malaysia, accusing PAS of compromising Islamic principles by allying with DAP, a former socialist party popular among the 25 percent of Malaysians who have Chinese ancestry.

 “When DAP belittled Islam, made statements that offended the Muslims, what did PAS do?
 They did nothing and bowed down to DAP leaders,” Najib said, addressing what government-linked press described as a 40,000 strong crowd.